Glossary Of Laser Sensor Terminology

-Several terms relating to optical sensing and distance measurement are used throughout Acuity’s application notes.
+Several laser sensor terms relating to optical sensing and distance measurement are used throughout Acuity’s application notes.
 Each of these is defined and described briefly here.
 This glossary is in alphabetical order.

 Cooperative Target: A target that is designed to reflect light to the detector of a sensor.
 Cooperative targets include glass corner cube retroreflectors and retroreflective tape made by several manufacturers.
 In some applications, mirrors may also be used as cooperative targets.

-Depth of Field: The span of distances over which a rangefinder can accurately measure distance.
+Depth of Field: The range of distances over which laser rangefinders can accurately measure distance.
 This may be limited by the focus of the light collection optics as well as the maximum distance at which enough light is reflected to the sensor.
 These two factors will determine how the sensor’s sensitivity changes with distance.

 Laser Power: The optical power level emitted by the laser in a sensor.
 The power may be specified as an average power, or as a peak power as well as an average if the sensor emits pulses or intermittent light output.
 All other factors being equal, the maximum range increase in proportion to the square root of the laser power: If the power is quadrupled, the maximum range will be doubled.
 Laser power is expressed in milliwatts (mW) or Watts.